zhenwu0831/zhenwu0831.github.io/_pages/about.md

 Welcome to my website! :-)

-I'm an incoming PhD and second-year [Master of Language Technologies](https://www.lti.cs.cmu.edu/academics/masters-programs/mlt.html) (MLT) student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/index.html), School of Computer Science at Carnegie Mellon University.
+I'm a PhD student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/index.html), School of Computer Science at Carnegie Mellon University.
 I'm fortunate to be advised by Professor [Carolyn Rosé](https://www.cs.cmu.edu/~cprose/).

-I'm excited to develop <u><b>generalizable</b></u> and <u><b>interpretable</b></u> models.
-Specifically, I'm very interested in
+My research agenda is driven by a core question:
+<b><i>How can we understand, guide, and evaluate model reasoning behaviors?</i></b>

 <ol class="important-points">
-<li>Language models + reasoning and its applications in conversational settings.</li>
-<li>Understanding and controlling language model behaviors through their inner workings using interpretability methods.</li>
+<li>Understanding how models encode information in the latent space.</li>
+<li>Analyzing failure modes to uncover why model behaviors diverge from expectations.</li>
+<li>Developing methods to steer model behaviors toward better alignment and transparency.</li>
+<li>Designing evaluation frameworks that provide fine-grained insights into model reasoning processes.</li>
 </ol>

 Previously, I obtained my B.S. degree in Computer Science and Mathematics with Honors from the University of Pittsburgh.